webonso/webonso/README.md

 - 🔭 I’m currently working on building my portfolio website with Nextjs and materials available.
 I also plan to start building, optimizing more complex projects as soon as i am done with personal portfolio sites.
 My intention is to connect with other developers as well as work as an intern in a healthy environment where i can give my knowledge in growing, developing as well as making excellent projects and fulfilling the needed tasks, following the organizational objectives.

-[Technossau](https://www.youtube.com/channel/technossau) (My YouTube Channel) and <a href="linktr.ee/nonso_" target="blank">Technossau </a> (i create websites at Framers).
+[Technossau](https://www.youtube.com/channel/webonso) (My YouTube Channel) and <a href="linktr.ee/nonso_" target="blank">Technossau </a> (i also create websites at Framers).

 <!-- 📝 I regularly write articles on <a href="https://devdreaming.com" target="blank">DevDreaming</a>*-->

 - 💬 Ask me about **React, Redux, GraphQl, RestApi, NextJS**

-- 🤔 I’m looking for help with improving my data science, or machine learning, Python knowledge
+- 🤔 I’m sometimes envigaging reading and mastering Dart and Python, not excluding Go, and machine learning.
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I can draw very well, and I love soft music too.
-I love to write poems about nature and love as well.
+I love to write poems about nature and i love to love as well.
 I am a good logo designer too.

 - 👯 I’m looking to collaborate on open source projects related to web development or UI/UX designs.